XPEHO/YAKI/yaki_backend/README.md

 # node-server

-this is nodeJs api YAKI.
+this is nodeJs api YAKI..

 ## Purpose